 A network with ATM traffic and FastPacket-based traffic appears in Figure 3-7.
 Connections A and B are ATM connections that terminate on UXM UNI port cards and a BXM operating as a UNI port.
 Connection C is a Frame Relay connection between a UFM and an FRM.
 Connection D is a voice connection between a CVM and CDP.
-Connection E is a DAXCON between a UFM and a UXM UNI port.
+Connection E is a local connection (DAXCON) between a UFM and a UXM UNI port on the same node.
 For connections C-E, the gateway function of the UXM packs and unpacks the FastPackets into and out of the ATM cells.